Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

-The existence and uniqueness of a solution of \eqref{FN_limit} is known from the Theorem 3.3 from \cite{Reis_Salkeld_Tugaut_2019}.
-We only have to prove that the Assumptions 3.2 \cite{Reis_Salkeld_Tugaut_2019} are verified.
-We define, for all $t \in \mathbb{R}^+$, $z =(x,c) \in \mathbb{R}^2$ and for all probability distribution $\nu$ with a finite variance:
+The existence and uniqueness of a solution of~\eqref{eq:FN_limit} is known from the Theorem 3.3 from~\cite{Reis_Salkeld_tugaut_2019}, under the assumption that the law of the initial point $(\bar{X}_0, \bar{C}_0)$ has a moment of order 2.
+We only have to prove that Assumptions 3.2~\cite{Reis_Salkeld_tugaut_2019} are satisfied.
+We define, for all $t \in \mathbb{R}^+$, $z =(x,c) \in \mathbb{R}^2$ and for all probability distribution $\nu$ with a finite variance

 $\sigma$ is a constant function, so it clearly satisfies the various conditions.